RemoteSalad/weather_monitor_log/README.md

 # Project Goals
 1. Become more familiar with monitoring and logging using Prometheus/Grafana and Elasticsearch/Kibana.
 2. Practice using Docker Compose by running the above mentioned applications in a containerized environment
-3. Perform points (1) and (2) while trying to follow version control best practices: self reporting, documentation, reproducibility, and creating reliable checkpoints in case changes need to be rolled back.
+3. Perform points (1) and (2) while trying to follow version control best practices: self-reporting, documentation, reproducibility, and creating reliable checkpoints in case changes need to be rolled back.

 ---